 What is an overaward?

-- We award you when you are ineligible for a specific program or you are ineligible for any Federal Student Aid program assistance
+- We offer aid to you when you are ineligible for a specific program or you are ineligible for any Federal Student Aid program assistance

-- Your award in an individual program exceeds the regulatory maximum, e.g., the annual or aggregate loan limits, the annual limit on Federal Supplementary Educational Opportunity Grant (FSEOG) awards, or a Pell award based on the wrong payment schedule/enrollment status
+- Your financial aid in an individual program exceeds the regulatory maximum, e.g., the annual or aggregate loan limits, the annual limit on Federal Supplementary Educational Opportunity Grant (FSEOG), or a Pell Grant based on the wrong payment schedule/enrollment status

 - Your aid package exceeds your need; including when your Expected Family Contribution (EFC) is revised upward after initial packaging

-- Your award exceeds your cost of attendance (COA)
+- Your financial aid exceeds your cost of attendance (COA)

 - You are receiving a Pell, or Iraq and Afghanistan Service Grant at multiple schools for the same period